 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

 WHAT PARTICIPANTS CAN EXPECT

-Participation involves two remote visits.
-Each visit will last about two hours.
-During the visits, parents will complete questionnaires about their child’s development and take part in different activities with and without the child while being video-recorded.
+Participation involves two virtual visits over Zoom.
+Each visit will last about 30 minutes.
+During the visits, parents and their child will take part in different activities with and without the child while being video-recorded and parents will complete questionnaires about their child’s development.

 IRB: STUDY20010095A- The Role of Parenting Practices on Toddlers’ Emergent Math Skills